Optical IP Switching

-Optical IP Switching (OIS), is a novel method of creating transparent optical connections between network nodes using a flow-based approach.

-An IP flow is a collection of IP packets going from the same source to the same destination: the exchange of IP packets is the mechanism that allows the transport of information over the Internet.
+Optical IP Switching (OIS) is a novel method of creating transparent optical connections between network nodes using a flow-based approach.
+An IP flow is a collection of IP packets going from the same source to the same destination; the exchange of IP packets is the mechanism that allows the transport of information over the internet.

-Recent studies have shown that Internet traffic presents a heavy tail distribution, where a small number of flows carries a huge amount of data.
+Recent studies have shown that Internet traffic presents a heavy tail distribution, where a small number of flows carry a large amount of data.
 This suggests the possibility of dynamically adapting the optical connections to carry these heavy flows.

-Currently a packet has to traverse a certain number of routers, before reaching its destination and the network routers must analyze each packet and forward it towards the direction of the destination node.

-However, since a flow is defined as a sequence of packets going from the same source to the same destination, if the router recognises the flow it could create a short-cut by creating a “switched” connection allowing all the packets belonging to the same IP flow to proceed directly towards the correct direction without being analyzed one after the other.
+A packet has to traverse a certain number of routers before reaching its destination where the network routers must analyze each packet and forward it towards the direction of the destination node.
+Since a flow is defined as a sequence of packets going from the same source to the same destination, if the router recognizes the flow it could create a short-cut by creating a “switched” connection allowing all the packets belonging to the same IP flow to proceed directly towards the correct direction without being analyzed one after the other.
 This general idea is known as IP switching.

-If the shortcut however occurs at an optical level, the process becomes Optical IP Switching.
-The advantage of OIS comes from the fact that today packets are transmitted optically between two points but at each routing station they have to be converted into electrical signal, routed and converted back into optical to continue their travel over the optical fiber.
-If instead the router is able to recognise a flow, it could create a shortcut (“cut-through connection”) directly at the optical level, and all the packets belonging to the same flow could be directed to the right destination without the optical-to-electrical conversion process.
+When this shortcut occurs at an optical level, the process becomes Optical IP Switching.
+Packets that are transmitted optically between two points have to be converted into electrical signal at a routing station then routed and converted back into optical to continue their travel over the optical fiber.
+With OIS, If the router is able to recognize a flow, it could create a shortcut (“cut-through connection”) directly at the optical level, and all the packets belonging to the same flow could be directed to the right destination without the optical-to-electrical conversion process.
 This would save time, energy, memory and processing resources on the router.